Vague plans produce vague code.

 A structured planner produces plans with explicit organization.
 Not a task list, but a document that defines scope, breaks work into verifiable pieces, surfaces assumptions, and specifies success criteria.

 In software development, structured plan development matters because plan quality determines output quality.
 A task list says "add authentication."
 A structured plan says which auth pattern, which files to create, which existing files to modify, what the acceptance criteria are for each step, and what is not being built (no password reset, no OAuth, no admin impersonation in this sprint).
+This is the foundation that spec driven development formalizes — and the reason specs outperform task lists when agents are doing the implementation.

 That distinction matters when you work alone.
 It matters more when you work with AI coding agents that execute exactly what they are told.
 A good structured plan is what separates a coding agent that ships from one that flails.